stephanenicolas/mimic/README.md

 * copying the code of each constructor of the source class into all constructors of the target class.
 * copying all fields of the source class to the target class.
 In case a field exists in both class, an exception will be thrown.
+* there are multiple modes to copy methods.
+See `MimicMode` class.

 ## Enable Mimic in maven builds